rackerlabs/rackspace-how-to/content/rackspace-email-archiving/import-and-export-archived-data.md

 **To which format do you need to export?**

-We offer bulk exports in either PST or EML format.
-Although PST is a more well-known format, exporting in EML tends to be easier to search, faster for us to produce, and much cheaper.
-We recommend that you first determine whether there is a preferred format.
+Rackspace offers bulk exports in either PST or EML format.
+Although PST is a more well-known format, exporting in EML tends to be easier to search, faster to produce, and much cheaper.
+Rackspace recommends that you first determine whether there is a preferred format.
 If there is no preferred format, then we recommend using EML.

 **Do you need to export all data or only data that meets certain criteria?**

 In most cases, more data means a longer and more expensive export.
-We can export data that meets certain criteria, such as search, date, range, or mailbox users.
+Rackspace can export data that meets certain criteria, such as search, date, range, or mailbox users.